-In some limited cases, a pupil with a long-term physical/mental health condition may require a part-time timetable for a prolonged period.
+- a proposed end date that takes into account the exceptional circumstances of the pupil, after which the pupil is expected to attend school on site full-time.
+It can, however, be extended as part of the regular review process. - In some limited cases, a pupil with a long-term physical/mental health condition may require a part-time timetable for a prolonged period.
 Medical evidence will be needed, and external specialist intervention will need to be in place to support the child during this period.

-In agreeing to a part-time timetable, a school has agreed to a pupil being absent from school for part of the week or day and therefore must record the absence accordingly.
+In agreeing to a part-time timetable, the Head/school has agreed to a pupil being absent from school for part of the week or day and therefore must record the absence accordingly (normally using code X or C2).

-2. Children Absent/ Missing from Education
+2. Children Absent from Education